net-lisias-kspu/StageRecovery/INSTALL.md

-# Stage Recovery /L Unofficial
+# Stage Recovery /L Unleashed

 This mod allows funds to be recovered, at a reduced rate, from dropped stages so long as they have parachutes attached (not necessarily deployed).